-Flower Garden Plan
+Perennial Flower Garden Plan

-Garden Plant List
+Perennial Garden Plant List

 - ‘Blue Ice’ bluestar (perennial): Dense mounds feature starry blue flower clusters in mid- or late spring.
 Slender, rich-green leaves turn bright yellow in fall.
-It is about 18 inches and grows in Zones 4 to 9.
+It is about 18 inches tall and grows in Zones 4 to 9.
 Six plants.

-Purple coneflower (perennial): Large, daisy-form, purple-pink flowers with prominent centers bloom through the summer atop 3- to 5-foot-tall stems.
+- Purple coneflower (perennial): Large, daisy-form, purple-pink flowers with prominent centers bloom through the summer atop 3- to 5-foot-tall stems.
 Also look for cultivars with white, orange, or yellow flowers.
 It grows in Zones 3 to 9.
 Six plants.

-‘Miss Manners’ obedient plant (perennial): Sturdy, upright stems are topped with spikes of bright-white blooms from midsummer to early fall.
+- ‘Miss Manners’ obedient plant (perennial): Sturdy, upright stems are topped with spikes of bright-white blooms from midsummer to early fall.
 Obedient plant can be a rampant spreader, but this cultivar is fairly well behaved.
 It is 18 to 24 inches tall and grows in Zones 3 to 9.
 Six plants.

-‘Little Bunny’ fountain grass (perennial): Dense clumps of spiky foliage feature brushy, silver seed heads from late summer into winter.
+- ‘Little Bunny’ fountain grass (perennial): Dense clumps of spiky foliage feature brushy, silver seed heads from late summer into winter.
 It is 12 to 18 inches in bloom and grows in Zones 5 to 9.
 Nine plants.

-Lady’s mantle (perennial): One-foot-tall mounds of elegantly pleated, velvety, scalloped-edge leaves boast frothy clusters of green-yellow flowers in early to midsummer.
+- Lady’s mantle (perennial): One-foot-tall mounds of elegantly pleated, velvety, scalloped-edge leaves boast frothy clusters of green-yellow flowers in early to midsummer.
 It is about 18 inches tall in bloom and grows in Zones 4 to 7.
 Three plants.

-- ‘Zagreb’ coreopsis (perennial): Moderately spreading clumps of slender green leaves bear an abundance of bright-yellow, daisylike flowers through summer.
+- ‘Zagreb’ coreopsis (perennial): Moderately spreading clumps of slender green leaves bear an abundance of bright-yellow, daisy-like flowers through summer.
 It is 12 to 18 inches tall in bloom and grows in Zones 4 to 9.
 Three plants.

-‘Karl Foerster’ feather reed grass (perennial): Clumps of grassy foliage, 2 to 3 feet tall at maturity, feature 5- to 6-foot-tall stalks topped with plumes that are pinkish-gray in summer and tan in winter.
+- ‘Karl Foerster’ feather reed grass (perennial): Clumps of grassy foliage, 2 to 3 feet tall at maturity, feature 5- to 6-foot-tall stalks topped with plumes that are pinkish-gray in summer and tan in winter.
 It grows in Zones 5 to 9.
 Five plants.